gouvisPan/HypeCoach/README.md

 ## Description

 Hypecoach is an Android application that I developed as my Thesis in the context of my Computer Science Bachelor's degree.
-The app provides a plethora of functionalities that are backed up by science based evidence (regarding to the excercise programm and the diet guide).
+The app provides a plethora of functionalities that are backed up by science based evidence (regarding to the excercise programming and the diet guidance).
+This project is the second version of the Application that was build using Google's Architecture proposals (MVVM, Cloud + Local Storage).